Rogue wave: Subsequent research

 Following the evidence of the Draupner wave, research in the area became widespread.

 The first scientific study to comprehensively prove that freak waves exist, which are clearly outside the range of Gaussian waves, was published in 1997.
-Some research confirms that observed wave height distribution in general follows well the Rayleigh distribution, but in shallow waters during high energy events, extremely high waves are rarer than this particular model predicts.
-From about 1997 most leading authors acknowledged the existence of rogue waves with the caveat that wave models had been unable to replicate rogue waves.
+Some research confirms that observed wave height distribution, in general, follows well the Rayleigh distribution.
+Still, in shallow waters during high-energy events, extremely high waves are rarer than this particular model predicts.
+From about 1997, most leading authors acknowledged the existence of rogue waves with the caveat that wave models could not replicate rogue waves.

-Statoil researchers presented a paper in 2000, collating evidence that freak waves were not the rare realizations of a typical or slightly non-gaussian sea surface population (classical extreme waves), but rather they were the typical realizations of a rare and strongly non-gaussian sea surface population of waves (freak extreme waves).
+Statoil researchers presented a paper in 2000, collating evidence that freak waves were not the rare realizations of a typical or slightly non-gaussian sea surface population (classical extreme waves) but were the typical realizations of a rare and strongly non-gaussian sea surface population of waves (freak extreme waves).
 A workshop of leading researchers in the world attended the first Rogue Waves 2000 workshop held in Brest in November 2000.

 In 2000, British oceanographic vessel RRS Discovery recorded a 29 m wave off the coast of Scotland near Rockall.
 This was a scientific research vessel fitted with high-quality instruments.
 Subsequent analysis determined that under severe gale-force conditions with wind speeds averaging 21 m/s, a ship-borne wave recorder measured individual waves up to 29.1 m from crest to trough, and a maximum SWH of 18.5 m.
 These were some of the largest waves recorded by scientific instruments up to that time.
-The authors noted that modern wave prediction models are known to significantly under-predict extreme sea states for waves with a significant height (Hs) above 12 m.
-The analysis of this event took a number of years, and noted that "none of the state-of-the-art weather forecasts and wave models – the information upon which all ships, oil rigs, fisheries, and passenger boats rely – had predicted these behemoths."
-Put simply, a scientific model (and also ship design method) to describe the waves encountered did not exist.
+The authors noted that modern wave-prediction models are known to significantly under-predict extreme sea states for waves with a significant height (Hs) above 12 m.
+The analysis of this event took a number of years and noted that "none of the state-of-the-art weather forecasts and wave models—the information upon which all ships, oil rigs, fisheries, and passenger boats rely—had predicted these behemoths."
+In simple terms, a scientific model (and also ship design method) to describe the waves encountered did not exist.
 This finding was widely reported in the press, which reported that "according to all of the theoretical models at the time under this particular set of weather conditions, waves of this size should not have existed".